icopy-site/awesome/docs/awesome/static-analysis.md

 - [linter-rust](https://github.com/AtomLinter/linter-rust) — Linting your Rust-files in Atom, using rustc and cargo.

+- [lockbud](https://github.com/BurtonQin/lockbud) — Statically detects Rust deadlocks bugs.
+It currently detects two common kinds of deadlock bugs: doublelock and locks in conflicting order.
+It will print bugs in JSON format together with the source code location and an explanation of each bug.

 - [MIRAI](https://github.com/facebookexperimental/MIRAI) — And abstract interpreter operating on Rust's mid-level intermediate language, and providing warnings based on taint analysis.

 - [prae](https://github.com/teenjuna/prae) — Provides a convenient macro that allows you to generate type wrappers  that promise to always uphold arbitrary invariants that you specified.